What Are Dental Veneers?

 Dr. John Tan at Xpress Dental is a leading provider of general dentistry in McAllen, TX.
 We are dedicated to giving our patients the most up-to-date care in dentistry and serve established patients as well as emergency patients.
 There are many dental services that we provide, and our team will help you have the most comfortable experience possible.
 We offer convenient evening and weekend hours to better serve you.

-If you are interested in learning more about dental veneers, call us today to schedule a consultation.
+If you are interested in learning more about dental veneers, contact us today to schedule a consultation.
 We are here to answer all of your questions to find the best teeth veneers for your smile and budget.
 We look forward to hearing from you.